toidiu/toidiu.github.io/content/blog/2024_07_12_tls_overview.md

 id = "blog-single"
 +++

-An brief overview of a TLS in simple language. https://www.rfc-editor.org/rfc/rfc8446
+An brief overview of the [TLS](https://fx2.56b.myftpupload.com/t27) protocol.

 <!-- more -->